1705 Examiner Docket, Time, and Activity Recordation [R-10.2019]

 Office actions on the merits consist of rejections (final and non-final), Ex parte Quayle actions, and allowances.

-The first time an examiner performs one of the above merit actions, he/she receives credit for a First Action on the Merits (FAOM) on the production reports.
+The first time an examiner performs one of the above merit actions, credit is received for a First Action on the Merits (FAOM) on the production reports.

 II.
 COUNTING OF DISPOSALS